humdrum-tools/humdrum-documentation/tool/encode/index.md

 When in *MIDI input mode,* each key-on event for key \#60 will cause the string `middle-C` to be prepared for insertion into the text window.
-Typically, a number of `KEY` definitions will appear in a given run-control file \-- often one definition for each MIDI key (0 to 127).
+Typically, a number of `KEY` definitions will appear in a given run-control file &mdash; often one definition for each MIDI key (0 to 127).

 A second class of MIDI events is key-down velocity (`VEL`).
 Key velocities can range between 0 (low key velocity) and 127 (high key